kyamadaASRC/Chatbot--Python-Backend/DEVELOPER_GUIDE.md

    - `main.js` is intentionally modular; add new panels or status chips by extending the DOM helpers in `ui.js`.

 4. **Deployment**
    - Wrap the app with Gunicorn or another WSGI server.
-Remember to provision persistent storage for `artifacts/containers` if you rely on code interpreter.
+Ensure the `artifacts/` directory (used for generated files/vector-store caches) lives on persistent storage if you scale beyond a single instance.

 5. **Testing ideas**
    - Mock OpenAI by swapping `app/openai_client.client` with a fake during unit tests.